Skip to main content

 Introduction to the diverse literatures and cultures of the global Middle Ages (approximately 500-1500 CE).
 Students will read works by medieval authors in Modern English translation, with particular attention to placing works in their historical and material contexts.
 Same as CWL 253 and MDVL 201.
 Prerequisite: Completion of the Composition I requirement.

-Readings in English and continental literary masterpieces with attention to significant cultural influences.
-Same as CWL 255.
+Study in Anglophone and global texts from the period 1600 to 1800, with attention to cultural and historical contexts.
+Same as CWL 257.
 Prerequisite: Completion of the Composition I requirement.

 ENGL 207 - Romantic Literature and Culture